datawire/ambassador-docs/docs/emissary/1.13/tutorials/quickstart-demo.md

-The `quote` service you just deployed publishes its API as an [OpenAPI (formally Swagger)](https://swagger.io/solutions/getting-started-with-oas/) document.
-Ambassador automatically detects and publishes this documentation.
+The `quote` service you just deployed publishes its API as an [OpenAPI (formally Swagger)](https://swagger.io/solutions/getting-started-with-oas/) document. $productName$ automatically detects and publishes this documentation.
 This can help with internal and external developer onboarding by serving as a single point of reference for of all your microservice APIs.